Highlighting the Notable Changes in Google’s Updated App Developer GuidelinesRaja

 Many of the changes in the Google Play developer guidelines are concerned with improvements and answers to developers’ past issues, and that’s certainly a good sign.
 Policies have to be kept as clear as possible, after all.
-It only goes to show that Google is dedicated to continually developing an environment that many mobile app developers worldwide will be comfortable in.
+It only goes to show that Google is dedicated to continually developing an environment that many mobile app developers in the top mobile app development agencies will be comfortable in.

 In the end, what’s important is to know these guidelines and adhere to them in order to avoid unwanted consequences you might encounter mid-development.
 Such scenarios only often lead to a big waste of resources, after all.